 All paper in this section weighs 135 GSM with the exception of self-adhesive plastic.

-This paper, with sprockets removed, is close in size to Perkins paper in portrait orientation.
+This paper measures 12×11″ with sprockets removed and is close in size to Perkins paper in portrait orientation.
+It accommodates roughly 29 lines of 42 cells.

-This paper from RNIB is effectively the same width as 12×12 inch paper (BP31 in particular), but with a slightly longer length.
-It is useful, for example, when a full 12×12 inch page needs to be reproduced verbatim but with explanatory notes or guide dots at the top or bottom, as in some braille teaching books.
+This paper measures 13×11″ and is useful, for example, when a full book-sized page needs to be reproduced verbatim but with explanatory notes or guide dots at the top or bottom, as in some braille teaching books.
 Some braillists also prefer the extra page length for tables.
+It accommodates roughly 31 lines of 42 cells.

 This paper, with sprockets removed, is the closest in size to A4 paper that is readily available.